I have ack

 you don't have to wrap your second part in a else

-since you returns in the if
+since you return in the if

 .